"Sept. 27, 2012 -- Half of pregnant women don't get flu shots, putting themselves and their child at risk of severe flu.

-Step 9.
-Remove the plunger from the barrel, rinse both under running tap water and allow to air dry after each use.
+Step 6.
+Rinse oral dosing dispenser under running tap water and allow to air dry after each use.

-How do I mix the contents of TAMIFLU capsules with sweetened liquids, if directed by my healthcare provider?
+How do I mix the contents of TAMIFLU capsules with sweetened liquids, if directed by my healthcare provider or pharmacist?

 You will need: